 The King family has a decision to make in regards to their land on Kauai.
 Time is running out for them to keep the land because of the rule against perpetuities.
 Some resort developers have expressed interest, and most of the family wants to sell the 25,000 acres to the resort.
 Most, except for Matt King (George Clooney).
 Partly because he doesn’t need the money due to wise financial decisions, whereas his cousins are always strapped for cash, Matt is the sole person in charge of making the decision on whether or not to sell.
 At the same time, Matt learns his now comatose wife was having an affair with a married man who could stand to make a large commission on the sale of the land.
 As Matt lets her go, he forgives her and everyone else involved.
 Deciding to keep the property with the family, he then sets out to find a way to do so despite legal threats from his cousins.

 Lilo & Stitch

 Length: 85 minutes / 1.42 hours

-Not only are films set in Hawaii quite rare, but animated films set on these islands is nigh unheard of.
-This may be partly due to the fact that many animated films, especially those from Disney, are set within the confines of a well-known fairy tale.
+Not only are films set in Hawaii quite rare, but animated films set on these islands are nigh unheard of.
+This may be partly because many animated films, especially those from Disney, are set within the confines of a well-known fairy tale.
 This constraint limits most of the settings of these animated films to be European in nature.
 While Lilo & Stitch (2002) was unique for its time, it took nearly 14 more years for Disney to release another animated film set in the Pacific islands.
 Moana (2016) was released only days ago, but time will tell if it will be as successful as other Disney films before it.
 Still, Lilo & Stitch remains the precedent for animated films set in Hawaii and, despite the beautiful scenery of the area, might remain one of the few animated films set there for many more years to come.

 2 sum it up: 2 films, 2 Hawaiian backdrops